 A great tip to using curry powder as a fenugreek replacement is cooking it first.

-For example, if you are making butter chicken for example, it will be a great idea to add the curry powder first and to cook it a little bit with olive oil or butter for example, as the flavanoids found in fenugreek will stick to the fat in the oil or butter and give you a long lasting fenugreek taste.
+If you are making butter chicken, for example, it will be a great idea to add the curry powder first and to cook it a little bit with olive oil.

 This will reduce the strong aromas of the other spices in curry powder.